 Like most students, I started with good intentions when it came to preparing meals, but everyone slips up.
 I found that the worst food for me was super noodles.
 They may be convenient but are really fast-acting carbohydrate and would mess up my blood sugar much more than expected.

-In my second year I moved into a rented house with my friends.
-Over time I’ve started to plan meals more.
-Potatoes with toppings like cheese or beans have always been a good option, as well as sweet potatoes and pasta.
+In my second year, I moved into a rented house with my friends.
+Over time I’ve started to plan meals more and found potatoes with toppings like cheese or beans have always been a good option for me, as well as sweet potatoes and pasta.